nmeum/input/README.md

 Additionally, it can also be used as an "alternative" to `read(1)` in shell scripts.
 The provided man page contains usage examples for both use cases.

-## Features

-* Support for readline-like key bindings using [linenoise][linenoise fork repo].
-* Support for tab completions using arbitrary shell commands.
-* Support for a persistent editing history.

 ## Installation